donejs/donejs/tutorials/organizing.md

 The secret to building large apps is to NEVER build large apps.
 Break up your applications into small pieces.
-Then, assemble those testable, bite-sized pieces into your big application.
+Then assemble those testable, bite-sized pieces into your big application.

 JavaScriptMVC 3.X is built with this pattern in mind.
-As opposed to a single flat 'scripts' folder, JavaScriptMVC breaks up your application into manageable, isolated modules.
-This tutorial discusses the reasons for doing this and how to do it.
+As opposed to a single flat 'scripts' folder, JavaScriptMVC breaks up your app into manageable, isolated modules.
+This tutorial discusses the reasons for doing this and patterns for doing it.

 ## Why

-Traditionally, JavaScript, CSS and static resources were seen as second-class citizens when compared to server code.
+Traditionally JavaScript, CSS and static resources were seen as second-class citizens when compared to server code.
 JavaScript code was put in a single flat 'scripts' folder that looked like: